ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 - P(Age) - The priority based on the job age normalised to a value between 0 and 1.
   The maximum raw value is 14 days (where P(Age) = 1).
 - P(Fairshare) - The fairshare priority normalised to a value between 0 and 1.
 Your
-  fairshare priority is determined by a combination of your budget code fairshare value and your user fairshare value within that budget code.
-The more use that the budget code you are using has made of the system recently relative to other budget codes on the system, the lower the budget code fairshare value will be; and the more use you have made of the system recently relative to other users within your budget code, the lower your user fairshare value will be.
+  fairshare priority is determined by your user fairshare value.
+The more use that your username has made of the system recently relative to other users on the system, the lower the fairshare value will be.
 The decay half life for fairshare on ARCHER2 is set to 2 days.
 [More information on the Slurm fairshare algorithm](https://slurm.schedmd.com/fair_tree.html).
 - P(Size) - The priority based on the job size normalised to a value between 0 and 1.